Post Verification

 Twitter, for example, explicitly does not allow duplicate content posted across multiple Twitter handles.
 Violation of this rule will lead to a suspended account.

-Only contact users who have clearly indicated a desire to be contacted by you.
+Only mention users who have clearly indicated a desire to be contacted by you.
 For example, if a user has directly mentioned your account or your brand name, that’s a good sign that they’re interested in receiving a response from you.
 Bulk or automated unsolicited mentions in response to generic or broad discussions of a topic or industry are prohibited.
 In the absence of other interactions, following your account does not constitute an intent to be automatically contacted by you.

 Each social network has recommendations on daily post limits.
 Going over these limits typically decreases views and engagement.
-For example, Facebook recommends no more than 5 daily posts, and over 25 posts could will negatively impact engagement and partial blocking.

 The follow are the recommended social posting limits: